repopusher/Maze-Game/README.md

 •Success and failure criteria.

-User enters varibles to generate the maze.
+User enters varibles to generate the maze, note that the cell size must be uneven int (1,3,5..).

 A fog radius above 0 will implement the feature when the maze generates.